vidhianand33/Vidhi04-intern-repo/company_reflection.md

 Do you personally relate to any of the challenges that Focus Bear aims to solve?

 Yes, I totally relate.
-I often find myself getting lost in social media or random websites when I’m supposed to be working, and I don’t even realize how much time I’m wasting.
-Having something like Focus Bear would really help me stay on track and make sure my focus is where it needs to be, instead of getting sidetracked all the time
+I often find myself getting lost in social media or random websites when I’m supposed to be working, and I don’t even realise how much time I’m wasting.
+Having something like Focus Bear would really help me stay on track and make sure my focus is where it needs to be, instead of getting sidetracked all the time.